as3mbus/SimpleFileBrowser/docs/setup.md

 ```
 ***

-**UI options**
+**UI Options**

-The UI has a view options for scaling and coloring panels, buttons and fonts.
+The UI has a few options for scaling and coloring panels, buttons and fonts.

 These are self-explanatory and can be setup easily by the public variables in the UI prefabs.